netdata/netdata/backends/prometheus/README.md

 http://your.netdata.ip:19999
 ```

-*(replace `your.netdata.ip` with the IP or hostname of the server running netdata)*
+*(replace `your.netdata.ip` with the IP or hostname of the server running Netdata)*

 ### Installing Prometheus

 In order to install prometheus we are going to introduce our own systemd startup script along with an example of prometheus.yaml configuration.
-Prometheus needs to be pointed to your server at a specific target url for it to scrape netdata's api.
+Prometheus needs to be pointed to your server at a specific target url for it to scrape Netdata's api.
 Prometheus is always a pull model meaning Netdata is the passive client within this architecture.
-Prometheus always initiates the connection with netdata.
+Prometheus always initiates the connection with Netdata.

 #### Download Prometheus